 These are just a few random examples but the type of rice usually perfectly compliments the cuisine!

 Nearly every home in Japan has a rice cooker, I’m yet to meet someone who doesn’t own one.

 Rice cookers don’t only cook the rice to perfection every time, they usually have extra nifty features like keeping the rice warm after it’s cooked and a timer so you can set it before work and it’s ready when you come home.

 In fact, because rice cookers are so common, many young Japanese people don’t know how to cook rice from scratch!

 But of course, cooking rice is an important skill and many people in Western countries don’t have rice cookers because they don’t eat rice so often.
-(Or they use boil in the bag rice, it’s so convenient!)

 The way Japanese people cook rice is quite different to other countries, they aim for a fluffy but slightly sticky texture which is perfect for things like sushi and onigiri.
 And that’s what I want to teach you how to make today!

 Tips and Facts for Cooking Rice

 Here are some tips for cooking fluffy sticky Japanese style rice

 - Wash the rice first (this removes the top layer of starch and allows water to absorb more evenly in the grain)